Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 There’s a case for this elsewhere as the AOT OVA story, Lost Girl, also takes place in another timeline where Mikasa’s parents never died.
 Here, she still meets and falls in love with Eren.
 Eren is still headstrong and set on going beyond the walls, but not the vengeance-driven child we know him for.
 Again they form a bond and he offers Mikasa a chance to go with him and Armin to take a balloon to go over the walls.
 Only to turn out that Mikasa was late, running into a soothsayer whom many interpret to be another version of Mikasa telling this version that she cannot save Eren.
 She runs into Armin, who in despair tells her that Eren died while trying to cross the wall, with just enough time to save him.
 Mikasa goes into a state of shock, and then the timeline is seemingly reset once again.

 So there it is.
-As much as I like Eren and Mikasa together, it's a toxic relationship that is both doomed to happen and doom to fail, no matter what option is chosen (unless you follow the timeline where they watch AOT as a movie and debate its ending in peace).
-There's inevitably to it.
+As much as I like Eren and Mikasa together, it's a toxic relationship that is both doomed to happen and doomed to fail, no matter what option is chosen (unless you follow the timeline where they watch AOT as a movie and debate its ending in peace).
+There's inevitability to it.
 One way or another, the two were going to meet.
 A bond was going to unite them.
 People were going to die.
 Eren was going to die.
 The only choice the two really had was how they wanted to spin the limited amount of time they had before the end.
 And like a strange story from the Twightlight Zone or Doctor Who, they had both.

 That’s why I call the relationship a toxic one.
 Its toxicity that crosses time and space and is unavoidable.